techqueria/website/content/english/communities/slack.md

 ## Join us!

-To get an invite to our Slack Workspace with 3,000+ (as of March 2019) Latinx in Tech , please [fill out this Google Form](https://goo.gl/forms/VRARl4qkkLj3BJLl1).
+To get an invite to our Slack Workspace with 3,500+ (as of June 2019) Latinx in Tech , please [fill out this Google Form](https://goo.gl/forms/VRARl4qkkLj3BJLl1).

 <a href="https://goo.gl/forms/VRARl4qkkLj3BJLl1" target="_blank" class="image-external-plain" rel="noopener"><img alt="Request an Invite" src="/assets/img/slack/request-an-invite.png"></a>